SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

             <#code to execute#>
     }

-Because the control expression in a Swift switch statement is a *basic-expression*, the values of expressions your code can branch on is very flexible.
+The values of expressions your code can branch on is very flexible.
 For instance, in addition to the values of scalar types, such as ``Int`` and ``Char``, your code can branch on the values of any type, including floating point numbers, strings, tuples, instances of custom classes, and optionals.